Arts Management (MAM)

 Part-time options available

-Columbia College Chicago's full-time, two-year Arts Management (MAM) program is specifically designed for arts and entertainment professionals who know their professional success requires them to refine or deepen their knowledge of for-profit and nonprofit management.
-Students will bolster their financial, legal, and, organizational skills, as well as strategic concepts within an arts and entertainment context.
-Graduates of the program go on to lead organizations in fields such as live performance, music business, theatre, marketing, visual arts, public engagement, and community service.
+Columbia College Chicago's two-year Arts, Entertainment, and Media Management (MAM) program is specifically designed for arts and entertainment professionals who know their professional success requires them to refine or enhance their knowledge of for-profit and nonprofit management.
+Students will bolster their financial, legal, and organizational skills, as well as their ability to develop strategic concepts within an arts and entertainment context.
+Graduates of the program go on to lead organizations in live performance, music business, theatre, marketing, visual arts, public engagement, and community service.

 In this selective arts administration graduate program, you'll study in a team environment with colleagues from around the world, building relationships that will set the foundation for your professional network.
 You'll receive individual attention from our renowned faculty of successful arts administrators and working artists.
-You'll gain real-life experience in project-based classes centering on artistic disciplines including: gallery management; the business of music recording, publishing, and distribution; live events management; fundraising; and artist management.
+You'll gain real-life experience in project-based classes centering on artistic disciplines including: gallery management; music recording, publishing, and distribution; media production; live events management; fundraising; and artist management.

 mam